WBL Opens New Opportunities

 Employers aid the students’ education by assessing performance, creating relevant curriculum, and developing occupational skill standards specific to business and industry.
 No matter a student’s plans for the future, the Fayette County Work-Based Learning Program offers real world experience that will benefit students.

-Mrs. Virginia Gibbs, Coordinator of Innovative Partnerships, Work-Based Learning & Youth Apprenticeship
+Mrs. Melanie Duncan, Coordinator of Work-Based Learning & Youth Apprenticeship